NisargKumarGharde/Python-Syntax-Checker-Tool/README.md

 *Part of my college IIT Patna tied up with GUVI(HCL) internship.

+## Do this before running the program
+Before opening my *.py* file in any IDE, disable any code assist (eg. GitHub Copilot, Gemini Code Assist, or other).

 ### *Description:*

 1. Accept the file path of a Python script from the user